PREVIEW: THE GOUGE

 “I’m doing better than this poor girl.”

 Kiera was a fun and lively girl.
 She was full-figured and extremely proud of it—she wasn’t afraid to flaunt every bit of that figure when she wasn’t on the job.
 She could be found partying the night away at clubs when she wasn’t working.
 One could easily assume that her nightlife was a way to escape the horrors she was exposed to at work, but really, Kiera just loved to have fun.
-She was outgoing, and always said what was on her mind—she didn’t hold back.
+She was outgoing and always said what was on her mind—she didn’t hold back.
 She had her dark auburn hair cut short, just above her shoulders, and that day, she had it under her police issue baseball cap.

 “Wasn’t sure you’d remember my name,” Kiera said.

-“Oh, c’mon, I’m not that damned old.”
+“Oh, c’mon, I’m not that damn old.”

 “Ever think you’d see something like this twice in a lifetime?”
 Kiera asked.